Tuberculosis Screening, Management and Prevention in general practice 2021 - Current

 Eligibility: Anybody over 75 Years +

-Dr Tony Atkins & Dr Anna Dowling are the only doctors involved in this study, therefor your appointment needs to be booked in with them.
+Dr Tony Atkins is the only doctor involved in this study, therefor your appointment needs to be booked in with them.

 Impact was a program created by Monash University & Monash Health.
 This study was aimed at patients attending local government health services who don't have a source of quality GP care.